halimbo/aoe2de-modcollection/README.md

   ![foobar screenshot](quietsoundmod/scr7.png)

 ### Renaming the extracted files
 ⚠️ IMPORTANT NOTICE: The audio files extracted using Ravioli are mislabeled with a .wav extension.
 However, they are actually .wem files in disguise.
 For compatibility with the Foobar plugin, these files must be renamed with the correct .wem extension.
-Below are commands to batch rename all .wav files to .wem:
+Below are commands to batch rename all .wav files in the current directory to .wem:
+⚠️ WARNING: These commands will irreversibly rename all .wav files in the current directory.
+Only proceed if you're certain that the only `.wav` files in your current directory are the ones that were extracted from Ravioli (`.wem` in disguise).
+Create a backup if needed.
 ### PowerShell

 ```Get-ChildItem *.wav | Rename-Item -NewName { $_.Name -replace '\.wav$', '.wem' }```